prinx/dotenv/README.md

-# PHP dotenv
+# PHP Dotenv

-Easy access to your environment variables set in the `.env` file.
+Easy access to your environment variables set in the .env file.